ranaem/ranaem/README.md

 - 👋 Hi, I’m @ranaem
-- 👀 I’m interested in programming
+- 👀 I’m interested in Data Science

 <!---
 ranaem/ranaem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.